From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection: Appendix

-We provide more details of our optimized representation in Fig.~A-\ref{fig:app:optimized_full}.
-As can be seen from the top sub-figure, we show the optimized channels in more detail than in figure M-7.
+\textbf{ERGO-12 details:} We provide more details of our optimized representation in Fig.~A-\ref{fig:app:optimized_full}.
+As can be seen from the top sub-figure, we show the optimized channels in more detail than in Figure M-7.
 At each new step, there is a decrease in GWD, which demonstrates that additional channels reduce the distance.
 We calculated GWD on the Gen1 \cite{Tournemire20arxiv} validation dataset, which contained 100 samples, and plotted the results as dashed horizontal lines for chosen representations.
 The blue line shows the performance of the optimization process after each channel addition.
 We can observe that, for example, our optimized representation outperforms the Voxel Grid after seven channels and MDES after nine channels.
 Furthermore, we found that the optimization process initially selected the time function, which capitalizes on the high temporal resolution of event cameras to minimize GWD.
 Subsequently, counts and polarity were used.

 In the bottom sub-figure of Fig.~A-\ref{fig:app:optimized_full}, we visualize the channels of ERGO-12 (our optimized representation after 12 channels).
-For the purpose of visualization, we min-max normalized the channels within the range of 0-255.
+For visualization, we min-max normalized the channels within the range of 0-255.
 Each channel emphasizes different parts of the image.
 For instance, the last channel highlights the left edges of the pedestrian, while the seventh channel emphasizes the right part.
 Our optimization process enables us to capture as much information as possible at different scales and resolutions (spatial and temporal), which is highly advantageous when training with common object detectors.
-The optimized representation achieves an mAP of over 50\% on the Gen1 dataset, and it represents the first non-recurrent neural network architecture that scores over 40\% mAP on the 1 Mpx \cite{Perot20nips} dataset.\\
+The optimized representation achieves an mAP of over 50\% on the Gen1 dataset, and it represents the first non-recurrent neural network architecture that scores over 40\% mAP on the 1 Mpx \cite{Perot20nips} dataset.\\ \textbf{Mathematical properties of the GWD}: The GWD introduced in \cite{peyre:hal-01322992} and used in this work does not satisfy all axioms of a distance measure and is thus not a metric.
+It is a generalization of the GW \textit{Distance} that is specifically designed for spaces where an L2 metric comparison is not suitable, as in this work where we compare raw events and representations. \cite{peyre:hal-01322992} showed that using KL-divergence (Eq.~9) with the kernel in Eq.
+7 can effectively discard outliers, which we leverage in our work.
+Due to this more general formalism, the GW Discrepancy does not satisfy symmetry, or the triangle inequality (due to the KL-Divergence in Eq.~9), but ensures non-negativity, and is $0$ only for equal sets.
+Absolute scalability is also not satisfied (see Eq.
+7), but is not a common property of distance measures.